Douglas Schiess: Military career

 Schiess was then assigned to Cape Canaveral Air Force Station, Florida, to serve as commander of the 45th Operations Group from 2012 to 2014.
 After that, he was deployed to Al Udeid Air Base in Qatar as the director of space forces of the U.S. Air Forces Central Command in support of the war in Afghanistan.
 From 2015 to 2017, he had another commander tour at Peterson Air Force Base, Colorado, with the 21st Space Wing.

 From 2017 to 2018, Schiess served as senior military assistant to the under secretary of the Air Force at the Pentagon, Matthew Donovan.
 After that assignment, he was promoted to brigadier general.
 On 23 August 2018, he took command of the 45th Space Wing from Brigadier General Wayne Monteith, in charge of the Eastern Range and space launch operations from the East Coast.
 In December 2020, he relinquished command of the 45th Space Wing to Brigadier General Stephen G. Purdy and moved to Peterson Air Force Base, Colorado, as deputy commanding general for operations of the newly established Space Operations Command (SpOC).

 In July 2021, Schiess was nominated for transfer to the United States Space Force and promotion to major general.
 Confirmed on 28 April 2022, he transferred from the Air Force to the Space Force on the same day.
 He was also promoted to major general, but his official promotion date was backdated to 7 May 2021.

 In August 2022, Schiess moved back to Vandenberg Air Force Base, California, to take command of the Combined Force Space Component Command (CFSCC) from Major General DeAnna Burt.
 In addition to his role as CFSCC commander, he also served as vice commander of SpOC.

 In October 2023, Schiess was nominated for promotion to lieutenant general and assignment as commander of the United States Space Forces – Space (S4S) and combined joint force space component commander for the United States Space Command.
 On 6 December 2023, after his confirmation to his new rank and position, CFSCC was inactivated.
 He was promoted to lieutenant general and became the inaugural commander of S4S.

+On 7 August 2026, Schiess was confirmed by the U.S. Senate as the third Chief of Space Operations and replaced Gen. B. Chance Saltzman on September 3 2026.